Streetmage/android-guidelines/project_and_code_guidelines.md

 * Private, static field names start with __s__.
 * Other fields start with a lower case letter.
 * Static final fields (constants) are ALL_CAPS_WITH_UNDERSCORES.
+* UI instances should be declared starting with name of component like __mTextViewUserName__

 Example: